odoo/owl/examples/readme.md

 - _benchmarks_ is a small application to test large number of widgets,
 - _todoapp_ is the classical todo application (from the todomvc project),
-- _web_ is a rethinking of how the odoo web client could be implemented.

 ## Benchmarks